escodebar/trainings/slides.md

 See that `.git` folder there?
 That's the repository.

 Notes:
+* During this training a repository is used
+* We will be adding changes to the repository during the training to confront you with typical Git situations
+* Please do not use an existing repository as it might change the output
 * Everything tracked by Git is inside the repository
 * If there is something you want to backup, then it's the ``.git`` folder